-Kindergarten-3rd Grade: All classrooms use the Social Studies Weekly curriculum, in a magazine-style format and designed to be used both in school and at home.
-The consumable curriculum is aligned with new MN Sate Standards.
+Kindergarten-3rd Grade: All classrooms use the Social Studies Weekly & Time for Kids curriculum, in a magazine-style format and designed to be used both in school and at home.
+The consumable curriculum is aligned with the new MN State Standards.

-6th Grade: Social Studies classes, taught by Mr. Curt Hughes, focus on Minnesota History, using the newest Northern Lights curriculum.
+6th Grade: Social Studies classes, focus on Minnesota History, using the newest Northern Lights curriculum.
 Sixth graders also participate in the History Day competition.

 7th Grade: This US History class focuses on United States history from 1800-present.
 The textbook used for this course is Discovering Our Past: A History of the United States.